Skip to content

 I believe true wellbeing (hauora) requires looking at the whole person, not just isolated symptoms.
 That’s why I collaborate with physiotherapists, health coaches, GPs, and nutrition experts to create comprehensive support tailored specifically to you.

 Taking the first step toward therapy can feel daunting.
-I create a warm, judgment-free environment where your experiences are heard and validated.
-Together, we’ll develop practical strategies that honor your unique circumstances and move you toward a life that feels authentic and fulfilling.
+I create a warm, judgement-free environment where your experiences are heard and validated.
+Together, we’ll develop practical strategies that honour your unique circumstances and move you toward a life that feels authentic and fulfilling.

 Find out more